 There are many cost-effective ways to reinforce your home and will stop some of the radiation from coming in.
 An easy way to start is by thickening your basement ceiling.
 The thicker the ceiling, the more radiation is prevented from entering the basement.
 Try using a building material other than wood since you’ll need to make your ceiling noticeably thick for greater protection.
 You can now buy thin sheets of pure lead to stick to your basement ceiling.

-2 – What to do when You’re Not Home When a Nuclear War Begins
+2 – What to do if You’re Not Home When a Nuclear War Begins

 If you’re not home when the madness erupts, stop what you’re doing and go inside!
 If you’re around homes or buildings, look for a place with the thickest walls.
 Cement, rocks or bricks buildings will give you the most protection against the nuclear fallout radiation.